ryancolorcafe/ryandevelops/_blog_posts/2019-07-02-takeaways-from-effective-testing-with-rspec-3.md

 Unit specs focus strictly on the unit of code you are testing.
 These tend to be very fast tests since they often don't need to interact with the rest of your app.
 They're also very useful in that they can help guide the design of your code.
 However, they will not be as valuable as when looking to do a larger refactor of your code, since they won't tell you much except for the very specific code it is testing.

 ### Integration specs
 Integration specs are for external services, such as databases or third-party APIs.
-They can be tricky in that if you're writing something to a database, you may need to rollback any changes made so as not to affect other tests.
+They can be tricky in that if you're writing something to a database, for example, you may need to rollback any changes made so as not to affect other tests.
 Since they are allowed to call third party code (even if indirect), they are often much slower to run.

 ### Preferred spec types
 Unit specs are generally preferred as they are the fastest to run, easiest to write, and can be instrumental in designing your code.
 However, as mentioned above, they aren't as valuable in testing features end-to-end like an acceptance test.
 For acceptance tests, the authors recommend focusing on the happy path and keeping them spare otherwise.
 To reduce writing integration tests, their advice is: